-GDPR was passed by the European Parliament on April 2016 with the purpose to prepare Europe for the internet-connected era.
+GDPR was passed by the European Parliament in April 2016 with the purpose to prepare Europe for the internet-connected era.
 It is devised in a way to answer the lingering question about how and where personal data of the users is used and how it's handled.

 GDPR will be applied to all 28 EU countries including the UK in May 2018.
-Its strict clauses will aid in regulating storage and processing of Personally Identifiable Information (PII) across Europe.
+Its strict clauses will aid in regulating the storage and processing of Personally Identifiable Information (PII) across Europe.
 This will be the biggest shakeup of the data privacy rules and will supersede the existing Data Protection Directive 1995.

 Why was GDPR created?

 A question might arise why GDPR was created despite the presence of current data protection regulation (1995) operational across all EU states.
 Why did the authorities feel the need of devising GDPR in the first place?

 The rationale behind creating GDPR is to harmonize data privacy laws across all EU states which will not only provide enhanced data protection to users but will give them exclusive rights to control their data usage.

 In the past 20 years, this will be the greatest overhaul of the existing EU’s 1995 data protection directive with several new rules being included in it.
 All EU states abide by the current Data Protection Directive; likewise, they’ll have to follow GDPR.

 Growing privacy concerns of the general public and their apprehensions regarding misuse of their personal data prove to be the key motive behind creating GDPR.
 The concerns are significant and are supported by high profile data breaches making headlines occasionally.